Haivision/srt/docs/API.md

 - On a connected socket or group this applies to a sending function (`srt_send` and others) and a situation when there's no free space in the sender buffer, caused by inability to send all the scheduled data over the network.
+Readiness for this operation can be tested by checking the `SRT_EPOLL_OUT` flag.

-- On a freshly created socket or group it will have no effect until the socket turns into connected state.
+- On a freshly created socket or group it will have no effect until the socket turns into a connected state.

 - On a listener socket it will be derived by the accepted socket or group, but will have no effect on the listener socket itself.